Do the benefits of almonds make it the healthiest nut ever?

 One study showed eating almonds may increase the populations of bifidobacteria and Eubacterium rectale bacteria while also upping butyrate concentrations[*].

-Another study showed women who ate 56g of almonds each day for eight weeks experienced significant increases in healthy bacteria populations of Bifidobacterium and Lactobacillus[*].
+Another study showed that women who ate 56g of almonds each day for eight weeks experienced significant increases in healthy bacteria populations of Bifidobacterium and Lactobacillus[*].

 A healthy gut also goes miles for your overall immunity.